Searching for the Young Soul Rebels: Release

-The album was released on 11 July 1980.
-It reached number 6 on the UK Albums Chart.
+The album was released on 11 July 1980 and reached number 6 on the UK Albums Chart.
 It also charted on the New Zealand Music Chart for 21 weeks, peaking at number 11, and the Swedish Albums Chart for 4 weeks, peaking at number 31.
-Two weeks after its release the album was certified Silver by the British Phonographic Industry.
-Three singles were released prior to the album: "Dance Stance" (originally through Oddball Records, re-recorded for the album as "Burn It Down") was released in November 1979 and reached number 40 on the UK Singles Chart.
-"Geno" was released on March 15, 1980, and reached number 1 on the UK charts and number 2 on the Irish Singles Chart.
+Two weeks after its release the album was certified silver by the British Phonographic Industry.
+Two singles were released prior to the album: "Geno" was released on March 15, 1980, and reached number one on the UK Singles Chart and number 2 on the Irish Singles Chart.
 "There, There, My Dear" was released in June 1980 and reached number 7 on the UK chart.
+Their debut single "Dance Stance" released in November 1979 (originally through Oddball Records) was re-recorded for the album as "Burn It Down" and is therefore not the version on the album.
+It reached number 40 on the UK Singles Chart.

 Just before the release of the album the band underwent a sell-out UK tour titled Intense Emotions Review, with support from comedian Keith Allen.
-After the album's release, a new Dexys single titled "Keep It Part Two (Inferiority Part One)", which was a reworking of the album track "Keep It" with new lyrics written by Rowland, was released in October 1980 but didn't chart.
+After the album's release, a new Dexys single titled "Keep It Part Two (Inferiority Part One)", which was a reworking of the album track "Keep It" with new lyrics written by Rowland, was released in October 1980 but did not chart.